Ermith/grcis/newmodules/FilipSedlak_SonaMolnarova-ObjLoader/README.md

 FastTriangleMesh is an extension of TriangleMesh, therefore it is used in the same way and all of the old methods are available.
 Fast and Easy!

+##changelog
++ If mesh is closed without holes (1 whole structure), it will be treated as a solid object for purposes of ray refraction.
+If the mesh is not closed, similiar effect can be obtained by setting the ShellMode to true.

++ Added grid accelerating structure - even faster rendering.

 # ObjLoader
 This extension implements faster loader of .obj files with possibility of loading basic material.
 Loaded material only sets coefficients and base color of already implemented PhongMaterial.